&The Story of Life©

 Based on the Tao of Kung-Fu: “The Soul only Records Growth."

 Cover for Continuing Consciousness & the Story of Life

 Continuing Consciousness and The Story of Life will take you through a journey that describes my own transcendental accounts from childhood to the present day.
-My personal experiences which defy any concepts of a causal and linear world are what compel me to believe that consciousness is a fundamental and timeless element of the universe.
-I will also share with the reader what is referred to as "after-death communications" and sincerely believe that they are "gifts" that have allowed me to reconnect with a very special person who I have loved and lost but who struggled with a world that didn't understand life's deepest significance.
+My own personal experiences are the 'proofs' that compel me to believe consciousness is a fundamental and timeless element of the universe.
+I will also share with the reader what is referred to as "after-death communications" and sincerely believe that they are "gifts" that have allowed me to reconnect with a very special person who I have loved and lost.
 These gifts of love have gotten me through the hardest times in my life and continue to do so.